schemaspy/schemaspy/docs/source/configuration/commandline.rst

     Use a custom stylesheet.
 Bundled stylesheet can be extracted from jar(using zip capable tool), path '/layout/schemaSpy.css'
 [-desc description]
     Add a description to the index page.
+[-asciidoc]
+    Uses asciidoc rather than markdown when processing descriptions

 DataTables related
 ------------------